-PA State Grant and private loan refunds will be calculated according to the institutional refund policy and appropriate amounts will be returned to PHEAA or the loan lender.
+PA State Grant refunds will be calculated according to the institutional refund policy and appropriate amounts will be returned to PHEAA.

 Student's withdrawal date is determined by when the college receives the school withdrawal form, is dismissed from the College or the College determines the student is no longer attending.